dorostanian/sushi/README.md

 complex flows of actions.
 Flow is highly extensible by allowing you to `register` new `Block`s.
 There comes also a library of commonly used actions.

+## Similar Work and comparison
+Tinder's [State Machine Project](https://github.com/Tinder/StateMachine) is one of the interesting implementations for buliding state machines. (tbd)

 # Motivation

 The idea of building **Flow** born in my mind while trying to build a software that contains lots of steps and conditions.